akastoras/javascript-algorithms/README.md

 # javascript-algorithms-projects

 ## Description
 A series of projects on algorithms and data structures from freeCodeCamp.org's course.
-This is just my way of solving them...
-Feel free to contact me for questions or to show me a better solution!
+This is just my way of solving them.

 ## Includes
 In each folder you will find: